 Computer Science / Cybersecurity

-Gain training on the most technical end of the computer science spectrum while learning the ins and outs of cybersecurity.
+Gain knowledge on the most advanced areas of computer science while acquiring a holistic view of cybersecurity.
 Our cybersecurity major is designed to meet curricular learning outcomes set by the Association for Computing Machinery and the National Center of Academic Excellence in Cyber Defense Education.
-Graduates are well prepared for careers in cyberdefense.

 In this program, you will . . .

 - gain foundational understanding of computer science, including network operations, computational problem solving, and software development